-- Fossil Fuel Industry (major involvement): Iberdrola has an estimated turnover from fossil fuels which is between 33% and 50% of total turnover.
-This turnover is derived from fossil fuel-powered electricity generation and the storage of natural gas. - Nuclear Power (major involvement): Iberdrola has an estimated turnover from involvement in nuclear power which between 10% and 33% of total turnover.
+- Fossil Fuel Industry (major involvement): Iberdrola has an estimated turnover from fossil fuels which is below 33% of total turnover.
+This turnover is derived from fossil fuel-powered electricity generation and the storage of natural gas. - Nuclear Power (major involvement): Iberdrola has an estimated turnover from involvement in nuclear power which is less than 10% of total turnover.
 This turnover is derived from the generation of electricity from nuclear power and the provision of services to the nuclear power industry.